Kentucky Parole Board votes to have Paducah school shooter serve out life sentence

 "I have a 12-year-old and a 15-year-old and both of them know that if they point a gun at somebody and pull the trigger, that could be a life-or-death situation and that there's consequences for that," she said.
 "So I don't want that to send the wrong messages to other people who might possibly do this and think they can get out at 39."

-Jenkins Smith said the harm done from the shooting stretched beyond what happened to her and the others who were shot, and beyond the custodians who had to clean the students' blood off the floor, or the doctors and nurses who had to try to save the dying children.
+The harm done from the shooting stretched beyond what happened to her and the others who were shot, Jenkins Smith said, and beyond the custodians who had to clean the students' blood off the floor, or the doctors and nurses who had to try to save the dying children.

 "There was a lot of people that felt like their innocence was taken away.
 There was a lot of concern of 'will this happen at my school?'
 There was a lot of people affected," Jenkins Smith said.